juxt/aero/README.md

 ### Explicit and intentional

-Configuration should be explicit, obvious, not clever.
+Configuration should be explicit, intentful, obvious, but not clever.
 It should be easy to understand what the config is, and where it is declared.

-Determining config while diagnosing a support issue should not be a [wild goose chase](http://en.wiktionary.org/wiki/wild-goose_chase).
+Determining config in stressful situations, for example, while diagnosing the cause of a production issue, should not be a [wild goose chase](http://en.wiktionary.org/wiki/wild-goose_chase).

 ### Avoid duplication ...

 Config files are often duplicated on a per-environment basis, attracting all the problems associated with duplication.

 ### ... but allow for difference

 When looking at a config file, a reader will usually ask: "Does the value differ from the default, and if so how?".
 It's clearly better to answer that question in-place.

-### Allow config to be stored in the repository ...
+### Allow config to be stored in the source code repository ...

 When config is left out of source code control it festers and diverges from the code base.
 Better to keep a single config file in source code control.